World Music Day is Coming! Here’s How to Get Involved

 “The music everywhere and the concert nowhere”

-The origins of World Music Day can be traced back to two men – former French Minister of Culture Jack Lang and composer and arts administrator Maurice Fleuret.
-In October 1981, Fleuret, at Lang’s request, became France’s minister of Culture and Dance and the wheels of World Music Day were set in motion.
+Firstly, the origins of this day can be traced back to two men – former French Minister of Culture Jack Lang and composer and arts administrator Maurice Fleuret.
+In October 1981, Fleuret, at Lang’s request, became France’s Minister of Culture and Dance; and he set the wheels of World Music Day in motion.

-In 1982, Fleuret read a study on the cultural habits of the French that revealed one child in two – approximately 5 million people – played a musical instrument.
-Yet, Fleuret realised that music was largely confined to the domestic sphere, and rarely ever heard in public.
+In 1982, Fleuret read a study on the cultural habits of the French; It revealed one child in two – approximately 5 million people – played a musical instrument.
+However, Fleuret realized that music was largely confined to the domestic sphere, and rarely ever heard in public.
 “The music [is] everywhere and the concert nowhere,” he would reflect.

 The aim of the event was twofold: